influxdata/docs-v2/content/influxdb/cloud/reference/release-notes/cloud-updates.md

 ## August 2021

 - Add support for [explicit bucket schemas](/influxdb/cloud/organizations/buckets/bucket-schema/), which lets you enforce explicit schemas for each InfluxDB measurement, including column names, tags, fields, and data types.
+- Add ability to convert [notebook cells into raw Flux script](influxdb/cloud/notebooks/create-notebook/#view-and-edit-flux-script-in-a-cell).
+Now you can view and edit the code.

 ## July 2021